NIEM/Movement/README.md

 NIEM has created an automated build pipeline to allow developers an easy way to modify and improve the tool—facilitating developers to build off the source code and submit their pull requests.

 ### Tool Users:
 We are very interested in hearing your vision for future evolution of the tool as well as your general feedback on the capabilities.
-You can provide your feedback directly on [GitHub](issues) or though [NIEM.gov](https://niem.gov/contact-us)
+You can provide your feedback directly on GitHub by [opening an issue](https://github.com/NIEM/Movement/issues) or though [contacting us](https://niem.gov/contact-us) on NIEM.gov.